calexandrepcjr/code-of-conduct/code-of-conduct-EN.md

 This work is licensed under a Creative Commons Attribution 3.0 Unported License For attribution requirements:

-PHPRio, used under a Creative Commons Attribution Unported license: [http://creativecommons.org/licenses/by/3.0/](http://creativecommons.org/licenses/by/3.0/)
+{institution}, used under a Creative Commons Attribution Unported license: [http://creativecommons.org/licenses/by/3.0/](http://creativecommons.org/licenses/by/3.0/)